-1. Details of contracts or arrangements or transactions not at arm's length basis:

-Sainik Finance & Industries has not entered into any contract or arrangement or transaction with its related parties which is not at arm's length during financial year 2019-20.

-2. Details of contracts or arrangements or transactions at arm's length basis and in ordinary course of business:
+- 1. Details of contracts or arrangements or transactions not at arm's length basis:Sainik Finance & Industries has not entered into any contract or arrangement or transaction with its related parties which is not at arm's length during financial year 2020-21. - 2.
+Details of contracts or arrangements or transactions at arm's length basis and in ordinary course of business:

-S. No. Name of Related Party Nature of Relation Ship Nature of Contracts/ Duration of the Salient terms of the contracts or Date of approval by Amount incurred 110.
-Relation Ship arrangements/ transaction arrangements / transaction arrangements or transaction the Board during the year (Rs.
+S. No. Name of Related Party Nature of Relation Ship Nature of Contracts/ arrangements/ transaction Duration of the contracts / arrangements / transaction Salient terms of the contracts or arrangements or transaction Date of approval by the Board Amount incurred during the year (Rs.
 In lakhs) 1.
 Indus Portfolio Private Limited Common directorship Services received N.A.
 RTA Services received N.A.
-39.26 2.
+0.64 2.
 Kapil Constructions Private Limited Director is shareholder and Relative of director is director Services Received N.A.
 Rent paid N.A.
-0.60 3.
-ACB (India) Limited (Spectrum Coal and Power Limited merged Common Directors ICD given Repayable on demand ICD given repayable on demand N.A.
-350.00 with ACB (India) Limited) w.e.f 18.02.2020) Interest due N.A.
-Interest due on ICD given which is repayable on demand N.A.
-1.44 ICD received back N.A.
-ICD given repayable on demand N.A 350.00 4.
-Kartikay Exploration and Mining Services Private Limited Director's relative is director and ICD received back Repayable on demand ICD given repayable on demand N.A 600.00 member Interest due N.A.
+NIL 3.
+ACB (India) Limited (Spectrum Coal and Power Common Directors ICD refunded back Repayable on demand ICD taken repayable on demand N.A.
+820.00 Limited merged with ACB (India) Limited) w.e.f 18.02.2020) Interest paid N.A.
+Interest paid on ICD taken and which is repayable on demand N.A.
+588.82 4.
+Kartikay Exploration and Mining Services Director's relative is director and member ICD received back Repayable on demand ICD given repayable on demand N.A 105.00 Private Limited Interest due N.A.
 Interest on ICD given which is repayable on demand N.A.
-224.28 5.
-Indus Automobiles Private Limited Common shareholders Advance against property N.A.
-Advance against property received 12-11-2019 354.00 Ì Interest paid on advance N.A.
-Interest paid on advance taken N.A.
-21.20.
-6. Sainik Automobiles Director's relative is partner Interest due N.A Interest on ICD given which is repayable on demand N.A.
-7. Mittersen Agro Farms Private Limited Relative is shareholder Interest payment due Repayable on demand Interest payment due on ICD taken which is repayable on demand N.A 12.41 8.
-Spectrum Coal and Power Limited (merged with ACB (India) Limited) w.e.f 18.2.2020) Common directors Interest payment due Repayable on demand Interest payment due on ICD taken which is repayable on demand N.A 661.50 9.
+08.09 5.
+Indus Automobiles Private Limited Common shareholders Sale of Fixed Assets N.A.
+Advance against property received 12-11-2019 407.38 Credit Balance Written off.
+N.A.
+Credit Balance Written Off.
+N.A.
+21.20 Advance Received N.A.
+Advance Received N.A.
+34.29 6.
+Sainik Automobiles Director's relative is partner Interest due (un- matured interest income) N.A Interest on ICD given which is repayable on demand N.A.
+4.25 7.
+Mittersen Agro Farms Private Limited Relative is shareholder Interest payment due Repayable on demand Interest payment due on ICD taken which is repayable on demand N.A 13.86 8.
 Sh.
 Akash Shrivastava Chief Executive Officer Salary paid N.A.
 Payment of Salary to KMP N.A.
-26.01 10 Sh.
+24.22 Loan Given N.A.
+Loan given N.A.
+10.00 Interest accrued N.A.
+Interest N.A.
+0.35 9.
+Sh.
 Jagdish Chandra Chief Financial Officer Salary Paid N.A.
 Payment of Salary to KMP N.A.
-15.21 11.
-Sh.
-Kunal Gupta Company Secretary Salary Paid N.A.
+14.80 10.
+Ms. Renu Company Secretary Salary Paid N.A.
 Payment of Salary to KMP N.A.
-0.36 12.
-Ms. Pooja Bansal Company Secretary Salary Paid N.A.
-Payment of Salary to KMP N.A.
-1.20
+1.20 11.
+Samai Singh Independent Director Sitting Fee paid N.A.
+Sitting Fee paid N.A.
+1.10 12.
+Nishi Sabharwal Independent Director Sitting Fee paid N.A.
+Sitting Fee paid N.A.
+0.40 13.
+Ramesh Shah Independent Director Sitting Fee paid N.A.
+Sitting Fee paid N.A.
+0.35 14 Renuka Hooda Independent Director Sitting Fee paid N.A.
+Sitting Fee paid N.A.
+0.85